mxagar/machine_learning_coursera/05_SupportVectorMachines/ML_SupportVectorMachines.md

 Sometimes SVMs are called large margin classifiers.
 The reason for that is that we do the following with them:

 - We have a classification problem in a feature space with examples of different classes.
-- With SVM decision boundaries are defined such that the margin or distance from the decision boundary to the cluster of feature points is maximized.
+- With SVM, decision boundaries are defined such that the margin or distance from the decision boundary to the cluster of feature points is maximized.

 ![SVM: Large Margin Classifier](./pics/svm_large_margin_classifier.png)